Understanding common reactions to sexual violence

-Talking about the assault can help you feel better, but it may be really hard to do.
-In fact, it’s common to want to avoid conversations and situations that may remind you of the assault.
+Talking about the experience of sexual violence can help you feel better, but it may be really hard to do.
+In fact, it’s common to want to avoid conversations and situations that may remind you of the incident.
 You may have a sense of wanting to “get on with life” and “let the past be the past.”
 This is a normal part of the recovery process and may last for weeks or months.
 Eventually you will need to deal with fears and feelings in order to heal and regain a sense of control over your life.
-Talking with someone who can listen in an understanding and affirming ways — whether it’s a friend, member of your place of worship or community, family member, hotline-staff member, or counselor — is a key part of the healing process.
+Talking with someone who can listen in an understanding and affirming ways — whether it’s a friend, member of your place of worship or community, family member, hotline-staff member, counselor, or individual at the College — is a key part of the healing process.

-Recovering from a sexual assault is a gradual process that is different for everyone.
+Recovering from sexual violence is a gradual process that is different for everyone.
 Victims/survivors may have different needs and coping strategies, so there is not a set timeline for healing.
 There are many decisions to be made and many feelings to be expressed.
 Not all of the decisions or feelings will need to be handled at once, but rather as recovery progresses.
 This is a brief outline of the recovery process that many, but not necessarily all, victims/survivors go through.

 - I just want to forget what happened.
 You may go from feeling emotionally drained, confused, and out of control to trying to forget what happened.
-You may begin distancing yourself from the sexual assault and outwardly appear “recovered,” but friends and family members’ support is still needed.
+You may begin distancing yourself from the sexual violence and outwardly appear “recovered,” but friends and family members’ support is still needed.

 - I’m so angry and depressed.
 I can’t seem to get control of my emotions.
-Regardless of how hard you may try to keep the sexual assault from impacting your life, no matter how much you may deny its importance, the experience has had a profound influence.
-You may experience anger, depression, shame, anxiety, and feel that everything is falling apart.
-Recurring nightmares and flashbacks are common during this time.
-Depression may cause a change in sleeping or eating patterns, and anger may be directed at the perpetrator, loved ones, or yourself.
+Regardless of how hard you may try to keep the experience of sexual violence from impacting your life, no matter how much you may deny its importance, the experience has had a profound influence.
+You may experience anger, depression, guilt, self-blame, shame, anxiety, and feel that everything is falling apart.
+Dissociation (feeling detached from reality) and recurring nightmares and flashbacks are common during this time.
+You may experience changes in sleeping or eating patterns, or feel anger that is directed at the perpetrator, loved ones, or yourself.

 - Life goes on and I can handle it.
 You have resolved a lot of the anger and depression.
-The sexual assault may have changed your life, but it now plays a smaller role.
+The sexual violence may have changed your life, but it now plays a smaller role.
 You feel more in control.

 Ways to take care of yourself